Implementation

 As a school we explicitly teach:

-Through the Foundation Stage and Key Stage One, our pupils follow a rigorous system of synthetic phonics - the Jolly Phonics reading scheme.
-This is matched with the DFE ‘Letters and Sounds’ document, to ensure children quickly and securely build up their word reading skills.
+Through the Foundation Stage and Key Stage One, our pupils follow a rigorous system of synthetic phonics, using the Jolly Phonics scheme.
 Alongside this, pupils in this phase of the school have access to high quality books, both to study in legitimate English lessons and to read independently.
-The school follows the Pearson Bug Club reading scheme for guided reading sessions, supplemented with other high quality books banded into the scheme.
-Home reader books are matched to the children's phonetic level and these books are also available for free reading in every class book corner.
-Specific language teaching also forms part of phonics lessons, particularly in key stage 1 when stages 5 and 6 of Letters and Sounds are taught.
+The school follows the Pearson Bug Club reading scheme, supplemented with other high quality books banded into the scheme.
+Specific language teaching also forms part of phonics lessons, particularly in KS1 when spelling investigations are introduced.

 By Key Stage Two, many pupils are reading independently, borrowing books from our well-stocked library or classroom collections.
 Children may remain on our levelled reading scheme through KS2 however, until a class teacher assesses that a child’s fluency and comprehension is such that they are able to select from a wider range of texts independently.
 Our aim is to enable all children to become ‘free readers’ as soon as they are ready to do so, enabling them access to the wealth of quality literature in the school whilst ensuring that children are secure in their abilities as a reader before they are moved from the levelled scheme.
 Pupils read individually each day, normally at the start of school and occasionally after lunch.
 Some pupils are allowed a completely free choice in what they read, while others are guided towards titles by their teachers.
 The allocation of books is based on the teacher’s knowledge of a pupil and their reading needs, not any preconceived ideas about age.